 The faculty advisors here at Cal State L.A. are full-time professional staff.
 They come from a variety of departments on campus.
 We have faculty advisors that work in Admissions, EOP, Residence Life, and a variety of Academic Departments.

 How to Find the Right Advisor

-The Interfraternity Council at CSULA is composed of 7 executive board members, 5 committees, one Justice, a general body and an advisor.
+The Interfraternity Council at Cal State L.A. is composed of 7 executive board members, 5 committees, one Justice, a general body and an advisor.
 This council is the governing body of the nationally recognized Fraternity chapters at California State University, Los Angeles.